seanox/xml-micro-exchange-php/manual/README.md

 ##### HTTP/1.0 507 Insufficient Storage
 - Response can be status 507 if the storage is full

 ### PATCH
 TODO:

 ### POST
-POST is another way to query data via transformation.
+POST queries data about XPath axes and functions via transformation.
 For this, an XSLT stylesheet is sent with the request-body, which is then applied by the XSLT processor to the data in storage.
 Thus the content type `application/xslt+xml` is always required.